BDC Hamburger Icon

 One of the most essential qualities a leader can have is emotional intelligence.
 At its heart, emotional intelligence is a person’s ability to authentically be themselves and put their character on full display.
 This helps them address emotionally charged matters at work.
 While it might be easier to ignore the drama, doing so can lead to future problems.

-People with high emotional intelligence are highly self-aware and intrinsically motivated to do the right thing.
+People with high emotional intelligence are exceptionally self-aware and intrinsically motivated to do the right thing.
 They can carefully assess a situation from all sides, and then clearly communicate their feelings or points in a calm and collected manner.
 These traits are essential for leadership, as they can help with people management and conflict resolution.

 Leadership skills you should be testing for